 The terrible tragedy is that, in spite of all these years of failures in our municipal buildings, people are still lamely cowtowing to the State's demands, which prevent us from doing a much better job ourselves, at 50-80% less cost.

-Worst of all, when the Big Blackout descends on us all, these buildings will all be rendered non-functional and toxic as soon the propane or diesel for the back-up power generators runs out, within days, and there will be no more deliveries for months.
-Remember: everything will stop for a very long time.
+Worst of all, when the Big Blackout does descend on us all, these buildings will all be rendered non-functional and toxic as soon the propane or diesel for the back-up power generators runs out, within days, and there will be no more deliveries for months.
+Remember: everything will stop, for everyone and everything, for a very long time.
+Then imagine a winter cold snap ... or a sweltering heat wave.

 Instead, all our municipal buildings can be retrofitted to be powered entirely by PV panels and batteries, and solar heating and heat storage, and indoor gardens to purify the air.
 This must be done if we want total longterm security - and it will save tons of money too.
 And it would reduce our CO2 footprint to zero.